 In 2017 the European Commission proposed reforms to the BRRD in order to, amongst other things, implement in the EU the Financial Stability Board's TLAC standard by adapting the existing regime relating to MREL and to adjust the manner in which firms' MREL requirement is to be calculated.
 Such changes were contained in BRRD II.
 BRRD II was published in the Official Journal of the EU on 7 June 2019 and entered into force on 27 June 2019.
-BRRD II must be transposed into national law by 28 December 2020 with national regulators having until 1 January 2024 at the latest to impose full MREL requirements on firms.
+BRRD II was required to have been transposed into national law by 28 December 2020 with national regulators having until 1 January 2024 at the latest to impose full MREL requirements on firms.
+BRRD II was transposed and implemented in Cyprus law in early May 2021.
 The SRB will assess the need for any extension of the target deadline beyond 1 January 2024 for individual banks on a case-by-case basis, where justified and appropriate.